pascallaliberte/sharpen.page/index.md

 layout: home
 ---

-## I help modest online products and service businesses like yours in situations like these…
+## I help modest online products and service businesses (like your freelancing practice) going through situations like these…

 <div class="home-situation-quotes" markdown="1">